Azure/azure-sdk-for-js/README.md

   - HttpPipeline which enables a high degree of per-request configurability
   - 1-to-1 correlation with the Storage REST API for clarity and simplicity

+### Compatibility

+This SDK is compatible with Node.js and browsers, and validated against LTS Node.js versions and latest versions of Chrome, Firefox and Edge.

+#### Compatible with IE11

+This library depends on ES6+ feature(s) `Promise` which IE11 doesn't support.
+You need polyfills to make this library work with IE11.
+The easiest way is to using [@babel/polyfill](https://babeljs.io/docs/en/babel-polyfill).
+Or you can load separate polyfills for missed ES feature(s).

 ## Getting Started

 ### NPM